keshavgoyal97/3D-Taj-Mahal-Model/README.md

 # 3D-Taj-Mahal-Model
-3D model of Taj Mahal and transformations.
+3D model of Taj Mahal in Opengl.